uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/obligationsandreturns.html.md

 Actions to take are as follows:

-* the [list all self-employment businesses](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/self-assessment-api/2.0#selfemployment-business_list-all-selfemployment-businesses_get_accordion) end point provides a list of all the customer’s self-employment businesses, along with the Business ID which the software will need to send to HMRC (this is currently limited to one but functionality to add more will be available later and stated in the roadmap)
+* the [list all self-employment businesses](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/self-assessment-api/2.0#selfemployment-business_list-all-selfemployment-businesses_get_accordion) endpoint provides a list of all the customer’s self-employment businesses, along with the Business ID which the software will need to send to HMRC (this is currently limited to one but functionality to add more will be available later and stated in the roadmap)
 * the [Get a self-employment business](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/self-assessment-api/2.0#selfemployment-business_get-a-selfemployment-business_get_accordion) or [Get a UK property Business](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/self-assessment-api/2.0#uk-property-business_get-a-uk-property-business_get_accordion) endpoint will provide the information HMRC holds for a specific self-employment or property business
 Customers can also find out their obligations for their income source, through the following endpoints:
 * [retrieve self-employment business obligations](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/self-assessment-api/2.0#selfemployment-business_retrieve-selfemployment-business-obligations_get_accordion) - provides obligation dates for all self-employment businesses, including grace periods and whether obligations have been met or not
-* [retrieve all UK property business obligations](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/self-assessment-api/2.0#uk-property-business_retrieve-all-uk-property-business-obligations_get_accordion) end point provides obligation dates for their UK property, including grace periods and whether obligations have been met or not
+* [retrieve all UK property business obligations](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/self-assessment-api/2.0#uk-property-business_retrieve-all-uk-property-business-obligations_get_accordion) endpoint provides obligation dates for their UK property, including grace periods and whether obligations have been met or not

 ## Submit Periodic updates for Self Employment and property businesses